 Make this a fundamental addition to any bug out bag you put together and learn the techniques below to turn these basic household items into powerful fire starting sources.

-Method 1 – Starting a Fire with a Lens
+Method 1 – How to Start a Fire with a Lens

 If you’re anything like us, then you (and any plastic toys you had as a kid) probably know how intense the sun can get when it’s focused through a magnifying glass.